Local GOP, Democrat candidates outline differences at Dunwoody forum

 Voting integrity

 Georgia has been in the national spotlight recently as various groups have raised voter suppression concerns over the purging of thousands of names from voter registration lists by Kemp.
-He has said the purges are part of routine maintenance of voter registration lists to ensure there is no voter fraud.
+He has said the purges are part of routine maintenance of remove inactive voters from voter registration lists to ensure there is no voter fraud.

 In September, a federal judge ruled against mandating paper ballots for this election but voiced serious concern over the current touchscreen system that has been in place since 2002.